harrisonlab/phytophthora_fragariae/README.md

 The number of proteins scoring positive for being GPI anchored is:
 829

+ONT3 - conservative
+The number of proteins scoring positive for being GPI anchored is:
+649

 ONT3 - greedy
 The number of proteins scoring positive for being GPI anchored is:
 915

+SCRP245_v2 - conservative
+The number of proteins scoring positive for being GPI anchored is:
+585

+SCRP245_v2 - greedy
+The number of proteins scoring positive for being GPI anchored is:
+841
 ```

 Further downstream analysis done in Whole_Genome_Orthology.md, RNA-Seq_analysis.md and SNP_analysis.md